Emergency Medical Technician

-The Emergency Medical Technician course prepares the EMT student to provide pre-hospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
+Our course prepares students to provide pre-hospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
 Areas of study include an introduction to emergency medical services systems, roles and responsibilities of EMTs, anatomy and physiology, medical emergencies, trauma, special considerations for working in the pre-hospital setting, and providing patient transportation.
+It’s a 300-hour EMT course that uses three objectives for teaching: Cognitive, Affective, and Psychomotor.
+To graduate as an EMT, our students must successfully pass each phase the course: didactic, hands-on training, hospital rotations, and field externship.

 • The student shall complete all the requirements set forth by United States Department of Transportation, National Highway Traffic Safety Administration.The student will need to have earned a minimum of 73% cumulative average prior to Final Examinations.
 In addition, student must Pass Written Final Examination with 73% or greater.